phoebeelimdink/HTAdemo/_application-guidelines/applying-for-licence.md

 * Copy of proposed hotel-keeper's **employment pass** (if applicable)

 6. The Hotel-keeper:
-* Must be a person who holds a post of a Chief Executive or General Manager or equivalent to that of a Chief Executive Officer or General Manager of hte hotel; and
+* Must be a person who holds a post of a Chief Executive or General Manager or equivalent to that of a Chief Executive Officer or General Manager of the hotel; and
 * Must be a Singaporean, Permanent Resident or an Employment Pass holder.

 ### **Approval Process**